apacheignite/documentation/platforms-apis/memcached-support.md

   "title": "Ruby"
 }
 [/block]
-To connect to Ignite using Ruby client for Memcached, you need to [download Ignite](https://ignite.incubator.apache.org/download.html) and -
+To connect to Ignite using a Ruby client for Memcached, you need to [download Ignite](https://ignite.incubator.apache.org/download.html) and -

 1\.
 Start Ignite cluster with cache configured.
 For example:
 [block:code]